firedrakeproject/firedrake/docs/source/point-evaluation.rst

 * Each process will get the same values.

-Firedrake API 2: Interpolation onto a vertex-only mesh
+Primary API: Interpolation onto a vertex-only mesh
 ------------------------------------------------------

-Firedrake's second API for evaluating functions at arbitrary points, interpolation onto a :func:`~.VertexOnlyMesh`, is designed for evaluating a function at many points and for creating expressions which contain point evaluations.
+Firedrake's principal API for evaluating functions at arbitrary points, interpolation onto a :func:`~.VertexOnlyMesh`, is designed for evaluating a function at many points, or repeatedly, and for creating expressions which contain point evaluations.
 It has been designed from the ground up to be entirely parallel compatible.
-Whilst :meth:`~.Function.at` produces a list of values, a cross-mesh interpolation onto :func:`~.VertexOnlyMesh` gives Firedrake :py:class:`~.Function`\s.
+Whilst :meth:`~.Function.at` produces a list of values, cross-mesh interpolation onto :func:`~.VertexOnlyMesh` gives Firedrake :py:class:`~.Function`\s.

-This is discussed in detail in :cite:`nixonhill2023consistent` but, briefly, the idea is that the :func:`~.VertexOnlyMesh` is a mesh whose wich represents a point cloud domain.
+This is discussed in detail in :cite:`nixonhill2023consistent` but, briefly, the idea is that the :func:`~.VertexOnlyMesh` is a mesh whose that represents a point cloud domain.
 Each cell of the mesh is a vertex at a chosen location in space.
 As usual for a mesh, we represent values by creating functions in function spaces on it.
 The only function space that makes sense for a mesh